heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-4-the-percept-triplet.md

 *Figure 5: Integration with Glass Beads, showing how percept-triplets are embedded within the Glass Bead structure using Spherical Merkle Trees, demonstrating the preservation of both data integrity and spatial relationships*

-## Key Points

-- The percept-triplet consists of three conceptual vectors (archetypal, expression, and mundane) that together form a comprehensive representation of human perception [1]
-- Western symbolic systems (Planets, Zodiac Signs, and Houses) provide a rich foundation for encoding conceptual relationships through the percept-triplet system [2]
-- The hybrid spherical-hyperbolic geometry enables efficient representation of both hierarchical and symbolic relationships, with dynamic adaptation through the curvature parameter [3]
-- Merkle preservation of coordinates ensures that spatial relationships are maintained throughout storage and verification processes, connecting directly to the Glass Bead storage framework [4]
-- The fixed 3D structure offers computational advantages over arbitrary quality dimensions while still preserving expressive power through dynamic geometry [5]
-- Percept-triplets serve as the core semantic content of Glass Beads, forming the foundation of the Memorativa knowledge representation system [6]
-- Each triplet has a unique title/description pair that serves as a verbal prototype, distinguishing it from its archetypal vector and enabling intuitive human understanding [7]

 ## Operational Costs

 Each percept-triplet operation consumes GBT (Gas Bead Tokens) according to the following cost structure designed to balance computational efficiency with semantic expressiveness: